polterguy/magic/QA.md

 8. Open your _"Logs"_ menu item, and make sure you can find _"foo bar"_ at the top.
 9. Repeat step 6, but add a _"limit"_ argument, and set its value to _"1"_.
 Reinvoke, and verify you can find another log item in your log - But this time containing the argument(s) you passed in as you invoked the endpoint.
 10. Repeat step 6, but add the following as query parameters `order=locale&direction=asc`.
 Invoke and exchange the _"asc"_ parts of your argument with _"desc"_ (descending) and re-evaluate the endpoint, and verify the ordering of the result is now changed.
-11. Click the _"locale.eq"_ button, and set its value to _"en"_.
+11. Clear the query parameters, and click the _"locale.eq"_ button, and set its value to _"en"_.
 Evaluate the endpoint, and verify *only* _"English"_ is returned this time.
 12. Exchange the entire query parameter with _"order=locale&direction=asc&locale.like=e%"_ and re-evaluate the endpoint.
-Verify both Spanish and English is returned now.
+Verify both Spanish and English is returned now, an alphabetical order.
 13. Select the _"post"_ endpoint, and invoke it with locale being `jp` and language being `Japanese`.
 Re-evaluate the read/get endpoint afterwards *without* query parameters, and verify it correctly inserted Japanese into your database.
 14. Create a _"Custom SQL"_ endpoint, and paste in the following SQL `select * from users u inner join users_roles ur on u.username = ur.user`.
 Remove all arguments, and make sure you configure it as a get verb type of endpoint.
 Name your endpoint foo, and click _"Create endpoint"_.
-Go to your endpoints, and evaluate the endpoint, and verify it returns one record with 4 columns.
-Make sure you _"Show system endpoints"_ as you try to find your endpoint.
+Go to your endpoints, show all system endpoints, and evaluate the _"foo"_ endpoint, and verify it returns one record with 4 columns.

 ## Scaffolder/Endpoints